markgossa/ASP.NET-Reference-API/README.md

 * Test concurrent connections to SQL have no issues
 * Test using docker file
 * Review memory usage when getting share price from SQL database - ensure that data is streamed rather than all data being pulled out into memory which could cause OutOfMemoryExceptions with large datasets
+* Use batching for incoming requests to save trades and write them to the database in a single transaction
+* Add error handling and logging of errors with `correlationIds` sent back to the consumer in case of errors

 ## Architectural Decision Records

+Below is a list of architectural decisions made for this service.

 ### Code standards